 During the opening of accounts, the banker deals with different types of customers.
 The banker should acquaint himself with various laws governing different types of customers.
 The customers can be classified as follows:

-1. Personal accounts: Banker should take care and verify the certain fact while opening of accounts of individual.
-As per Indian Contract Act 1872, a person is competent to enter into a valid contract and open a bank account provided:
+1. Personal accounts: The Banker should take care and verify certain facts while opening individual accounts.
+As per the Indian Contract Act 1872, a person is competent to enter into a valid contract and open a bank account provided:

-i) Individual should be major, i.e. of 18 years of age;
+i) The individual should be major, i.e. of 18 years of age;

 iii) He is otherwise not disqualified by any law;